JeongHeeju/SensitiveImage/README.md

 ```
 (`densenet_finetune.py` and `efficientnet_finetune.py` follow the same interface.)

 All experiments use 5-fold cross-validation with group-aware splitting and a fixed seed (42).
-The `clip_embedding_npz` argument in fine-tuning is used only for near-duplicate detection during fold assignment.
+The `clip_embedding_npz` argument in fine-tuning is used only for exact-duplicate detection during fold assignment.

 ## Environment

-Python 3.10, PyTorch 2.1, scikit-learn 1.3, transformers 4.x, torchvision, on an NVIDIA RTX 4090 GPU.
-See `requirements.txt` for details.
+Experiments were run with Python 3.11, PyTorch 2.10.0 (CUDA 12.8), torchvision 0.25.0, transformers 5.6.2, and scikit-learn 1.8.0, on an NVIDIA RTX 4090 GPU.
+See `requirements.txt` for dependencies.

 ## Data Release Policy

 Since the original images may contain personally sensitive information, the original images are not publicly released.
 For review purposes, we provide image embeddings and annotation labels for a limited subset of samples.
-The full dataset will be shared in the form of image embeddings upon request.
+The image embeddings and annotation labels needed to reproduce the
+frozen-representation results are included in this repository.
+Original images are not released due to their sensitive content.

 ## Ethical Use